 - Portable data terminals

 - Rugged tablets

 - Fixed mount computers

 When choosing software and hardware, pay attention to their compatibility and performance.
 Well-fitted solutions are fully compatible and work seamlessly, making the warehouse well-established and set up.

 Best Warehouse Automation Examples

-Still, it’s always better to take a look at real examples.
-So here’s our list of top 3 companies that have made automated warehousing system for their businesses.
+It's always better to take a look on real examples.
+Here’s our list of top 3 companies that have made automated warehousing system for their businesses.

 Amazon has one of the largest storage spaces (about 150 million cubic feet), and such volumes do require an advanced management system.
 So the company uses inventory management software for checking where every item is shelved and making routes for pickers to collect items in the shortest time.